idaholab/MontePy/doc/source/starting.rst

 Universes
 ---------

-MCNPy supports MCNP universes as well.
+Montepy supports MCNP universes as well.
 ``problem.universes`` will contain all universes in a problem.
-These are stored in :class:`~mcnpy.universes.Universes` as :class:`~mcnpy.universe.Universe` instances.
+These are stored in :class:`~montepy.universes.Universes` as :class:`~montepy.universe.Universe` instances.
 If a cell is not assigned to any universe it will be assigned to Universe 0, *not None*, while reading in the input file.
 To change what cells are in a universe you can set this at the cell level.
 This is done to prevent a cell from being assigned to multiple universes